top of page

 During the carer’s absence the nephew went to his solicitor to exercise his right as Power of Attorney and within those three days had organised putting Isobel into a care home.
 He wrote to the carer telling her that the family had decided that it was best Isobel went into a care home and that she was no longer needed.
 The nephew no longer needed to wait for Isobel to die.
 The house was sold, the estate liquidated and most of the assets distributed pre-death.
 She remained in the care home for a further three years refusing to eat most of the food she was given, hardly ever moving out of her bed and reliant solely on seeing the care home staff.

-We have developed the Right to Die at Home plan, Isobel's Conditions, the Advanced Care Plan and better use of the Letter of Wishes as needed.
+In addition, we have developed the Right to Die at Home plan, a Document of Decisions, the Advanced Care Plan and better use of the Letter of Wishes as needed.
 Our planning and forethought on behalf of our clients has been extensive.
 We believe in our work and the meaning of the word professional.

 Be in control.
 Be Certain